UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 >You can read about the reserve-based transfer model [here](https://polkadot.network/blog/xcm-the-cross-consensus-message-format#-some-initial-use-cases).

-Even if an NFT was modifiable on the *originating chain* before the cross-chain transfer, the NFT **must** remain immutable when it is transferred to another chain, since the derivative asset located on a non-reserve chain **must always** correspond to the real asset located on the reserve chain.
+Even if an NFT was modifiable on the *originating chain* before the cross-chain transfer, the NFT **must** remain immutable when it is transferred to another chain since the derivative asset located on a non-reserve chain **must always** correspond to the real asset located on the reserve chain.

 However, if the NFT is cross-transferred back to the reserve chain (meaning that the given NFT no longer backs a derivative asset), then the reserve chain **may** modify the NFT.

->Note: the teleportation of NFTs where two chains participating in the cross-chain transfer mutually trust each other is out of the scope of this document.
+>Note: The teleportation of NFTs where two chains participating in the cross-chain transfer mutually trust each other is out of the scope of this document.

 NFTs are identified between chains using some sort of *cross-chain NFT ids* (such as Polkadot XCM `AssetId`).